JasonYe4273/daw-app/README.md

-To setup things, first install node/npm, then run:
+To setup things, first install node/npm, then, in both the client and server folders, run:

 `$ npm install`

-To run the server, run:
+To run the React server (on port 3000), run:

-`$ node index.js`

-To run the server, and have it update when files change, first install Nodemon:

-`$ sudo npm install -g nodemon`
+`$ npm start`

-Then run:

-`$ nodemon index.js`
+in the client folder.
+This server provides the UI code, and sends requests to the Express server for backend, database-related things.

+Do the same in the server folder to run the Express server (on port 8000).
+This server handles backend.

+Whenever you edit code, the respective server will restart to reflect your changes.